manuelkiessling/manuel.kiessling.net/content/2025-11-04-what-if-software-shipped-with-a-software-developer.md

 ## The third way

-The experiment shows that we could think about software development and delivery in two extremes:
+The experiment presented on Hacker News shows that we could think about software development and delivery in two extremes:

 - **Classical delivery**: developers write code, deploy, and hand you the result.
 Changes require a ticket, a sprint, and a release.
 - **LLM-as-runtime**: the model “is” the app.
 Every request becomes a design/build/execute cycle.
 Novel, but brittle.